-- Ensure that the contractor is qualified to install and maintain the equipment. - The contractor should calculate the heating and the cooling loads for the house.
-He or she should be able to explain this to you.

-- The contractor should ensure that the ductwork is designed to provide adequate airflow and distribution to all areas of the house.
-If the system is an add-on, the contractor should examine the existing ductwork to see if it is adequate, since a heat pump system may require greater airflow than the ductwork was designed to handle. - If the unit is an add-on, the contractor should ensure that the existing furnace, control system and chimney are in good working order. - The contractor should ensure that the electrical system can accommodate the increased load brought on by the heat pump. - The contractor should be willing to provide you with information on the unit, its operation and warranties, and to offer a service contract on the installation.
+- Ensure that the contractor is qualified to install and maintain the equipment. - The contractor should calculate the heating and the cooling load for the house.
+He or she should be able to explain this to you. - The contractor should ensure that the ductwork system is designed to provide adequate air flow and distribution to all areas of the house.
+If the system is an add-on, the contractor should examine the existing ductwork to see if it is adequate, since a heat pump system may require greater air flow than the system was designed to handle. - If the unit is an add-on, the contractor should ensure that the existing furnace, control system, and chimney are in good working order. - The contractor should ensure that the electrical system is capable of accommodating the increased load of the heat pump. - The contractor should be willing to provide you with information on the unit, its operation and warranties, and to offer a service contract on the installation.
 The contractor should be prepared to guarantee the installation work.

 In addition, follow the usual process for selecting a contractor: ask friends and relatives for referrals; get firm (written) quotes from at least two firms; check with previous clients to see if they were satisfied with the equipment, installation and service provided; and follow up with the Better Business Bureau to find out if there are any outstanding claims against the contractor.
-If you know which brand you would like to have installed, the manufacturer may recommend a contractor in your area.
+If you know which brand you want to have installed, the manufacturer may recommend a contractor in your area.